ES-DOC/esdoc-technical/docs/libs/pyessv.md

 An item with a vocabulary collection, e.g. piControl

+## Canonical Names

+The pyessv library not only normalises the data model associated with a controlled vocabulary entity, but also normalises the **canonical name** associated with any vocabluary entity.
+A pyessv canonical name is without exception **hypen spaced lower case**.

+The original names processed by the writer are still retained by pyessv (as the **raw_name** field).
+Furthermore names that may appear in a user interface are stored as a **label** field.
+Thus whilst the canonical name is normalised, both the raw name and label associated with a vocabulary entity is retained at the **discretion** of the vocabulary authority.

 ## Writers

 As stated above, ES-DOC vocabularies are derived from a diverse array of sources.
 For each source, e.g. ECMWF, a dedicated pyessv **writer** is allocated the task of mapping the source vocabularies to the pyessv data model, i.e. the task of normalising.

 The writers are fairly simple **python scripts** that process a set of input files in various formats, e.g. .ini files.
 Each script converts the inputs to the pyessv data model, and subsequently output the results to the pyessv-archive.

-## Canonical Names

-The pyessv library not only normalises the data model associated with a controlled vocabulary entity, but also normalises the **canonical name** associated with any vocabluary entity.
-A pyessv canonical name is without exception **hypen spaced lower case**.
-This convention is adopted not only for normalisation purposes but also because it plays well with RESTful URL schemas.

-The original input name processed by the writer is stored by pyessv as the **raw_name** field.
-Furthermore names that may appear in a user interface are stored as a **label** field.
-Thus whilst the canonical name is normalised, both the raw name and label associated with a vocabulary entity is at the **discretion** of the vocabulary authority.

 ## Archive